 4. A qualified personal residence trust (QPRT)

 A QPRT is a way to move a primary or vacation residence out of your estate at a reduced gift tax cost.
 With a QPRT, the home is transferred to the trust right away, but it allows the original owner to retain the right to live in the home for the duration of the QPRT term.
-During that time, they are responsible for rent, maintenance, taxes, and other aspects of ownership.
-The trust has an end date after which ownership of the house is transferred to the beneficiary (generally children or a trust for their benefit) and the original owner no longer has the right to occupy the house (although a lease may be negotiated with the beneficiary).
+During that time, they are responsible for maintenance, taxes, and other aspects of ownership.
+The trust has an end date after which ownership of the house is transferred to the beneficiary (generally children or a trust for their benefit), and the original owner no longer has the right to occupy the house (although a lease may be negotiated with the beneficiary prior to the end of the term of the QPRT).

 In order for this strategy to be effective for tax purposes, the original owner must outlive the term of the trust.
 Otherwise, if they die before the trust terminates, the value of the home is included as part of their taxable estate and could be pulled back into the estate.
 While a QPRT may be used for a primary residence, it can be challenging for a person to lose the right to occupy their home, or pay rent to do so, and thus QPRTs may often be used for vacation homes.